Djokovic to Sinner: Five men to watch at the Australian Open

 They included Djokovic in straight sets, with Alexander Zverev and Taylor Fritz also falling victim to a player who spent the off-season improving his serve and backhand.

-It has propelled the 24-year-old into the top 10, the first Australian to achieve the feat since former world number one Lleyton Hewitt in July 2006.
+It has propelled the 24-year-old into the top 10, the first Australian to hold a top-10 spot since former world number one Lleyton Hewitt in July 2006.

 De Minaur’s best result in a major is the quarter-finals at the US Open in 2020 and he has never gone beyond the fourth round at Melbourne Park.